ZaeemT/CS112-OOP/README.md

-# CS112-OOP
+L means Lab Task.
-L means Lab Task
+a means Assignment.
-a means Assignment
+And T means number of task